OlegPaska/papertrading3/README.md

 # papertrading3
-This is a stock market simulator project for my IB computer science IA its still WIP
+This is a stock market simulator project for my IB computer science IA.

+its still WIP